 Uncovering and placing on quality digital properties can be challenging at times and can raise difficult questions for a media buyer:

 Unfortunately, there is no easy way to filter your search to only premium content websites.
 A poorly crafted website, filled with old and unsubstantiated content, can still rank high on search results through the careful deployment of a search engine optimization strategy.

 To uncover quality sites, start with those that directly serve the target community.
 For example, if a brand is targeting Madison, WI, you could begin with Madison.com and NFL.com.
 Both offer trusted content (news, entertainment, sports) with information that is relevant to the target audience.

 Who do you contact?

 Be prepared to deal with multiple contacts to complete your project.
-While some digital properties have shared ownership, for example Madison.com is owned by Lee Enterprises which represents over 40 locally focused websites, many require an individual phone call or email.
+While some digital properties have shared ownership, for example, Madison.com is owned by Lee Enterprises which represents over 40 locally focused websites, many require a personal phone call or email.

 Once you have compiled a list of targeted sites, search the footers of those pages for contact information.
 Many will list “advertising” as a contact that will provide the first step in your outreach.

 Accept early on that quality content will cost more than programmatic ads.
 The average rate for a banner ad on a premium content site can range from $8 to $15, sometimes higher if the property targets an exclusive audience (ex.
 SeafoodNews.com to connect with stakeholders in the seafood industry).

 For this higher cost, you can expect to see a better return on your investment through greater visibility, higher response rates and an increase in brand metrics.